Upper Basin Projects

 Whitewater Park & Quemahoning Lake

-Also at Quemahoning Lake, construction is roughly halfway done on a 17-mile mountain-bike trail around the lake in partnership with the Cambria Somerset Authority and Laurel Highlands On and Off-Road Bicycle Association.
+Also at Quemahoning Lake, a 17-mile mountain-bike trail, looping around the lake, was completed along with 6 miles of secondary loops in partnership with the Cambria Somerset Authority and Laurel Highlands On and Off-Road Bicycle Association.
+More secondary loops are in development.

 Water Fun for Everyone